andreaskaempf/adventofcode2022/README.md

   that are outside the shape (may include some face inside of a "tunnel", so can't just look outward from surface). (*medium*)

+* **Day 19**: *Not done yet*

+* **Day 20** (Go): Given a list of numbers (7 in sample, but 5000 in input), simulate moving each number forward or backward in the (circular) list, forward if positive or backward if negative.
+For Part 1, do this once, and report the sum of the values 1000, 2000, and 3000 after zero.
+For Part 2, multiply each number by a huge value, and do it 10 times, report same sum.
+  Complicated by duplicate values in the  main input, so you can't just look for position of a value.
+Also, iterations in Part 2 are infeasible with large multiplier as well as 10 iterations (*hard*).

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go